5 takeaways from our event on Children’s Services improvement

 5 takeaways from our event on Children’s Services

-We asked Chief Executives and Directors of Children’s Services what 'improvement' really
+We asked Chief Executives and Directors of Children’s Services what 'improvement' really means for the sector

 Enabling councils to deliver sustainable change as a result of system challenges, delivering rapid improvements as part of a long-term transformation.